 The degree is designed with recommendations from professional organizations such as the Association for Computing Machinery and employers such as the National Security Agency.
 We continue Concord’s commitment to affordable, quality education.
 Our program features close interaction among students and their peers, students and instructors, and instruction by full-time faculty.
 We provide experiences with up-to-date technology and concepts as well as preparing students with an array of soft skills to help them succeed in the workplace.
 Through our interactions and coursework, we mentor students so that they are prepared to become life-long learners who can adapt to rapid change in the industry.

-Concord’s curriculum is designed to give students a thorough understanding of the core tenants of cybersecurity: effective program management; prevention and detection of cybersecurity events; defensive architectures; managing responses and mitigations; and designing information systems securely.
+Concord’s curriculum is designed to give students a thorough understanding of the core tenets of cybersecurity: effective program management; prevention and detection of cybersecurity events; defensive architectures; managing responses and mitigations; and designing information systems securely.
 The program prepares students for a wide variety of careers and graduate school.

 1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.